 GeoEye’s proposal “was more a sign of weakness than of strength, leveraging this government funding cut as the rationale,” he said in a telephone interview.
 “It’s really DigitalGlobe’s for the taking.
 They have the upper hand here.”

-Amy Yong, a New York-based analyst at Macquarie Group Ltd., says that while defense spending cuts will hurt both companies, GeoEye has the financial wherewithal to persuade DigitalGlobe shareholders to support the deal because it is backed (GEOY) by Cerberus Capital Management LP.
+Amy Yong, a New York-based analyst at Macquarie Group Ltd., says that while defense spending cuts will hurt both companies, GeoEye has the financial wherewithal to persuade DigitalGlobe shareholders to support the deal because it is backed (GEOY:US) by Cerberus Capital Management LP.

 Cerberus, the $20 billion New York-based private-equity firm led by Stephen Feinberg, owned 21 percent of GeoEye as of March 31 and is “prepared to contribute substantial capital in support” of the DigitalGlobe takeover, GeoEye said this month.